-The festival is a 2-day festival which is observed in the month of January every year.
+The festival is a 2-day affair which is observed in the month of January every year.
 The first Banganga Festival or Banganga Music Festival was held in 1992.
 It mostly focuses on a classical music concert where big names of the industry grace the stage and entertain the audience.
 A host of the national and international tourists and music lovers flock to Banganga Tank to attend this quintessential event.

 After worshipping the Lord, he felt thirsty so he shot an arrow from which a tributary of Ganga appeared.
 Lord Rama quenched his thirst by drinking the holy water of this tributary.
-Also, Lord Rama erected a Shivalinga that was named “Walluka Ishwar” which is now known as Walkeshwar Temple.
+Also, Lord Rama erected a Shivalinga that was named Walluka Ishwar which is now known as Walkeshwar Temple.

-According to another legend, Lord Rama had stayed here for some time on his return from Lanka after winning over Ravan.
-When Ram happened to visit the place locals asked him for water to perform bath rituals for Shivalinga.
+According to another legend, Lord Rama had stayed here for some time during his return from Lanka after winning over Ravan.
+When Ram happened to visit the place, locals asked him for water to perform bath rituals for Shivalinga.
 Lord Ram shot an arrow (Bana) and water profuse from the holy Ganges itself.
 The natives were probably Shaivites and since then they started worshipping the Shivalinga (Phallus stone).

-Hariprasad Chaurasia.
+1. Hariprasad Chaurasia.
 One can enjoy the melodious instrumental music produced by famous flautist (Bansuri Vadak) Hariprasad Chaurasia, born on July 01, 1938, he is an acclaimed musician of India from Varanasi.

-Ustad Zakir Hussain.
+2. Ustad Zakir Hussain.
 A great Tabla virtuoso, percussionist, music producer, Ustad Zakir Hussain perform at Banganga Festival.
 So, it will be a great event for those who are a fan of his music.